Subcontracts and Multiparty Arbitration in Construction Disputes

 See Smith v.
 Johnson Bros 1 DLR 392.

-This is unlike Article (8.8) of FIDIC, which stipulates that if the engineer suspends the works, the contractor may claim an extension of time and payment of additional costs.
+This is unlike Sub-Clauses 8.9 and 8.10 of the 2017 FIDIC Conditions of Contract for Construction, which stipulates that if the engineer suspends the works, the contractor may claim an extension of time and payment of additional costs.

 J. Glover and S. Hughes, Understanding the FIDIC Red Book: A Clause-By-Clause Commentary, Second Edition, Sweet & Maxwell (2011), paragraph 5-003.

-See Clause (5.2) of the FIDIC Conditions of Contracts for Construction.
+See Clause 5.2.2 of the 2017 FIDIC Conditions of Contract for Construction.